andrewmcaleavey/ReliableTrendIndex/README.md

 #> Warning: package 'magrittr' was built under R version 4.0.5
 #>
 #> You loaded ReliableTrendIndex
-#> Think about your choices: would you rather develop a meaningful clinical test?
+#> Did you know that change scores are potentially misleading and
-#> Or is reliability really the best possible idea?
+#> end-state functioning is generally preferable as an evaluation of any treatment course?
 ```

 ### One person RCI